 In cornering, the linear (straight line) force of cornering is felt on the drivers body as the lateral G building up in corner entry and letting go in corner exit.

-As discussed in our new article, "A Physical Understanding of Race Car Handling", there's also this small rotation of the car about its own vertical axis, a rotation the driver can feel under the right conditions.
+There's also this small rotation of the car about its own vertical axis, a rotation the driver can feel under the right conditions.
 It's the most important feedback the driver gets.

 Due to the tyre slip angles building up in corner entry, the body of the car rotates slightly on the tyres, creating the nose in attitude of the car we see in cornering.